Scoring under tension: Karpathy-style autoresearch loop on a GEM stack

 Universe: 431 Binance OHLC tokens (2020-01-01 through 2026-04-18) plus 6 DefiLlama price feeds for tokens not on Binance (AERO, DRIFT, FLUID, GRAIL, HYPE, MNDE) – 437 tokens total, ~508K daily candles.

 Evaluation window: 2021-01-01 to 2025-12-31 with a 250-day warmup buffer.
-Causal walk-forward.
+Causal walk-forward (No peeking past day t-1 when deciding for day t).

 Baseline: the existing ensemble defaults under the old fee regime, score -inf (every config rejected).